Kyle Waddell: Men's

 In their second season together, the Paterson rink found more success on tour, making the finals of both the Swiss Cup Basel and the Aberdeen International Curling Championship.
 In October, they defeated both the Mouat and Muirhead rinks to earn the right to represent Scotland at the 2019 European Curling Championships.
 There, the team finished with a 5–4 round robin record, enough to qualify for the playoffs.
 They then lost to Sweden in the semifinal before defeating Denmark to claim the bronze medal.
 In Grand Slam play, the team played in three events, only making the playoffs at the 2019 Masters.
 They finished third at the Scottish championship.

 Due to the COVID-19 pandemic, there were a limited number of tour events held during the 2020–21 season.
 Team Paterson did play in a series of domestic events put on by the British Curling Association, finishing third at all three events hosted.
 After the season, Michael Goodfellow retired from competitive curling and Waddell's brother, Craig Waddell, joined the team as their new lead.

+Waddell watches his shot at the 2026 Players' Championship in Steinbach, Manitoba.

 During the 2021–22 season, Team Paterson reached the finals of the KW Fall Classic where they were beaten by the Ross Whyte rink.
 They played in two Grand Slams, finishing winless at both the 2021 Masters and the 2021 National.
 In February, the team went 8–2 during the round robin at the 2022 Scottish Curling Championships and later defeated the Whyte rink in the championship final.
 They were also picked to represent Scotland at the 2022 World Men's Curling Championship after being selected over the Bruce Mouat rink that won silver at the 2022 Winter Olympics, a decision that caused controversy due to how it was handled.
 For the championship, the team altered their lineup, with Waddell being named as the team's skip while Paterson continued to throw fourth stones.
 At the Worlds, the team qualified for the playoffs with a 7–5 record.
 They then lost in the qualification game to the United States' Korey Dropkin, settling for fifth place.

 In June 2022, both Paterson and Menzies announced their retirement from elite level curling.
 Waddell then formed his own team with third Craig Waddell, second Mark Taylor and lead Gavin Barr for the 2022–23 season.
 As an alternate for Bruce Mouat's team, Waddell won the 2025 World Curling Championship.

 In the off season, British Curling shuffled around their men's lineups, announcing that Waddell would now be skipping a new team with Mark Watt, Angus Bryce, and Blair Haswell for the 2025–26 season.
 The team had a strong start together, qualifying for the Grand Slam of Curling's 2025 Tour Challenge, where they would lose in the quarterfinals 6–5 to John Epping.